DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ```python
 /Users/userid/Data_Bootcamp
 ```
-The complete (or full or absolute) "path" is a combination of the two, with a slash in between.
+The complete path to the file `test.csv` is a combination of the path to the directory and the file name, with a slash in between.
 In Windows:
 ```python
 C:\Users\userid\Documents\Data_Bootcamp\test.csv
 ```